Isoheptane/bilibili-live-danmaku-cli/README.md

 # bilibili-live-danmaku-cli
-This is a command line interface tool for monitoring danmaku and other live messages on Bilibili Live.
+This is a light-weight command line interface tool for monitoring danmaku and other live messages on Bilibili Live.

 **English** | [中文](./README-zh.md)